rodekruis/data-service-catalogue/docs/aa/index.md

 ---
-## Integration other thematic areas
+## Integration with other thematic areas

 ### CEA in anticipatory action